mftw/ikea-tradfri-node-rest-api/README.md

   }
 }
 ```
-`"deviceNameOrId"` - Pass either the name or the id of the device
+`"deviceNameOrId"` - Pass either the name or id of the device
 `"name"` - Name of the commmand you want, can be one of: `"on" | "off" | "toggle" | "brightness" | "color"`
 `"value"` - The value of the action. e.g. for brightness pass a value betweeen `0-100` and for colors it could be `"f1e0b5"`